ispras/keystone_plugin/kong/plugins/README.md

 The **keystone-plugin** executes some functions, which exist in [Keystone](https://docs.openstack.org/keystone/latest/), the [OpenStack](https://docs.openstack.org/) Identity Service.
 Keystone is an OpenStack service that provides API client authentication, service discovery, and distributed multi-tenant authorization by implementing [OpenStack’s Identity API](https://developer.openstack.org/api-ref/identity/v3/).

-Code of the project you can find [here](https://github.com/lenaaxenova/keystone_plugin).
+Code of the project can be found [here](https://github.com/lenaaxenova/keystone_plugin).

 The structure of this plugin looks like this: